xojoyboy/dotfiles/README.md

 .Vimconfig file for consolidated vim throughout all OS (linux, mac, and windows)

 pull into your vim directory
-run python script to update .vimconfig
+run setup.py (python script) to update .vimconfig